 The Alabama Educational Technology Conference (AETC) is sponsored by the Alabama State Department of Education (ALSDE) and Elmore County Schools.
 The Conference is organized by a Steering Committee, comprised of members from the Educational Technology staff at the ALSDE, along with other sections in the department.
 AETC contracts with McRae & Co. of Tallahassee, FL to manage the exhibits and conference registration.

 AETC is dedicated to the professional development of educators.
-For nineteen years, the Conference has played a key role in helping educators at all levels increase their understanding of the role of technology in education.
+For 22 years, the Conference has played a key role in helping educators at all levels increase their understanding of the role of technology in education.
 The Conference provides educators the opportunity to learn about the latest in educational technology and offers a forum for discussion among professionals concerned with educational technology.
 AETC offers almost 150 concurrent sessions, nationally known speakers and presenters, workshops focusing on the latest in technological innovations and software, and over 150 commercial exhibits featuring state-of-the-art technology.

 AETC is open to any individuals interested in educational technology.
 There is no typical organizational structure--no membership dues and no membership list.
 Those who have attended a recent conference will receive updates through emails and postal mail.
 The descriptions of concurrent sessions and workshops will be available in the conference program and on this website.